Contents

 Supply Chain Management

-Blockchain servers provide transparency in supply chains by maintaining an immutable ledger of transactions.
-Companies like Walmart and IBM have implemented blockchain to track food origins and ensure product safety.
-For example, Walmart uses Hyperledger Fabric to trace mango origins within seconds instead of days.
+Blockchain Servers provided transparency in Supply Chains as the server maintained a ledger which was immutable for the transaction.
+Companies such as IBM and Walmart have used blockchain to track food origin and ensure product safety.
+For instance, Walmart uses Hyperledger Fabric to trace mangoes within seconds as against a few days.

 Financial Services